-The Arena Group has established a risk management process.
-The Arena Group manages risk through diversification of investments, policies with respect to the use of leverage, position size limits, security construction and hedging.
-This multi-strategy approach is designed to allow the Arena Group to shift capital to those types of investments that, in its opinion, offer the most attractive risk/reward characteristics.
-The Arena Group seeks to diversify by industry, geography, asset class, strategy and sub-strategy.
+Arena has established a risk management process.
+Arena manages risk through diversification of investments, policies with respect to the use of leverage, position size limits, security construction and hedging.
+This multi-strategy approach is designed to allow Arena to shift capital to those types of investments that, in its opinion, offer the most attractive risk/reward characteristics.
+Arena seeks to diversify by industry, geography, asset class, strategy and sub-strategy.

-The Arena Group seeks to mitigate risk by (a) investing at senior (and typically secured) levels in the capital structure of an investee company or otherwise investing within a "margin of safety"; (b) investing in companies, properties or assets at debt to cash flow ratios it believes are attractive; (c) pricing perceived risk and illiquidity into investments; and/or (d) including covenants in transactions that may ultimately create yield enhancement opportunities through amendments and other document changes.
+Arena seeks to mitigate risk by (a) investing at senior (and typically secured) levels in the capital structure of an investee company or otherwise investing within a "margin of safety"; (b) investing in companies, properties or assets at debt to cash flow ratios it believes are attractive; (c) pricing perceived risk and illiquidity into investments; and/or (d) including covenants in transactions that may ultimately create yield enhancement opportunities through amendments and other document changes.